10 Tips to Choose the Best Tech Stack for Web App Development in 2024

 Points to Consider When Choosing a Technology Stack

 Before making decisions, let’s take a look at what some of the important technologies look like, how they differ, and which technologies to choose and when.
 Most people, when looking at modern technology, are guided by their own preferences or advice received from friends or the Internet.
-This can feel rather subjective or somewhat random, and could seem too frivolous for such a serious matter as searching for a technology stack for web development.
+This can feel rather subjective or somewhat random, and could seem too frivolous for such a serious matter as searching for the best technology stack for web application.
 The price of making mistakes in this area is just too high.

 Copying technologies used to create a similar website also doesn’t guarantee success.
 If Facebook had to choose a new technology today, it is doubtful that it would use PHP as a basis again.
 In other situations, a chosen technology may well have become too old and obsolete.
 Other sites may have opted for a widely-advertised at the time, yet not very effective technology.
 Fundamentally, it isn’t possible to know the real reasons why any given technology has been used in other projects and your project cannot assume the same circumstances.
 The best solutions are very rarely reconstituted in this way.